Blog

 6. Rafay

-The Strategy: Rafay competes on governance.
-It focuses heavily on OPA (Open Policy Agent) to ensure every cluster complies with security rules before it launches.
+Rafay competes heavily on strict governance.
+It focuses on using OPA (Open Policy Agent) to ensure every single cluster launched complies with a global security blueprint before the API server ever accepts a workload.

 Pros: